 The Comprehensive Plan is the City’s "roadmap to the future."
 It contains a future land use map, and goals and policies that provide guidance to the City as we grow and change to meet the demands of a growing region.

-For information about this year's proposals and review process, click the following link to the project website: Comprehensive Plan Amendment Process.
+On November 26, 2019, City Council Adopted the 2019 Final Docket amendments to the Comprehensive Plan.
+For more information, click the following link to the project website: Comprehensive Plan Amendment Process.

 Comprehensive Plan Background and Links to Plan

 The State Growth Management Act requires that cities plan for future growth.
 SeaTac's Comprehensive Plan outlines the City's policy with respect to growth in each of the following areas: